gravitational/teleport/docs/4.1/installation.md

 Teleport core service [`teleport`](./cli-docs/#teleport) and admin tools [`tctl`](./cli-docs/#tctl) has been designed to run on **Linux** and **Mac** operating systems.

 The Teleport client [`tsh`](./cli-docs/#tsh) and Web UI are available for **Linux, Mac** and **Windows** operating systems.
-Our examples install teleport v4.1.0 but you can install  any version listed in our [Release History](https://gravitational.com/teleport/releases/).
+Our examples install Teleport v4.1.0 but you can install any version listed in our [Release History](https://gravitational.com/teleport/releases/).

 [TOC]